stevec12/MNIST-PyTorch-Modelling/README.txt

-Used PyTorch to implement neural networks to classify MNIST digits.
+Used PyTorch in Jupyter Notebooks to implement neural networks to classify MNIST digits.